KibaekJeong/SelfDrivingCar---Extended-Kalman-Filter/README.md

 # Extended Kalman Filter Project
 ---
 In this project we will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-In this project, C++ is used to build Extended Kalman filter, detecting objects and estimate the state of a moving object.
+Extended Kalman filter is built using C++, detecting objects and estimate the state of a moving object.

 [//]: # (Image References)